dwavesystems/dwave-ocean-sdk/docs/overview/formulation.rst

 For more detailed information on the parts of Ocean programming model and how they work together, see :ref:`oceanstack`.

-Once you have a quadratic model that represents your problem, you sample it for solutions. :ref:`samplers_and_solvers` explains how to submit your problem for solution.
+Once you have a model that represents your problem, you sample it for solutions. :ref:`samplers_and_solvers` explains how to submit your problem for solution.